groupvine/gv-doc/2-members/3_1-membersListsVsGroups.md

 # Managing your Membership

 <span id="gv-2members-31membersListsVsGroups"></span>
-## Comparing Lists with Sub-Groups
+## Guidelines on whether to use a List or Sub-group

-In general, if a set of members could potentially use a level of autonomy, such as being able to reply-all to the others (without also being able to reply-all to the entire account), then using a sub-group is recommended.
+In general, if a group of members could potentially benefit from a level of autonomy, such as being managed by local administrators or by having members of this group being able to send or reply-all to the group (without also being able to send or reply-all to the entire account membership), then using a sub-group is recommended.

 On the other hand, to simply address a set of members within the account (or sub-group, if the list is created there) without the need